 Then it was my turn.
-I paused to study the board, trying to re-familiarize myself with which pieces were “the easy ones”.
+I paused to study the board, trying to re-familiarize myself with which pieces were the so-called "easy ones”.

 “Come on, Donnelly,” Lewis goaded.
 “This guy is dying on the table!”

-“Okay, okay,” I said, returning my attention to the game, though I could feel Luke's eyes on me.
+“Okay, okay,” I said, forcing my attention back to the game.
+Though we hadn’t really acknowledged each other, I knew Luke still lingered, having joined the group watching; I could feel his eyes on me.

 Butterflies in stomach.